The starting place for you to apply to join America's Innovation Agency is USAJOBS.

 - Read these tips and tricks to the USPTO hiring process.

 We hire veterans

 At the USPTO, veteran employees have a proven track record of success after transitioning from the military into Federal Service.
 Our veterans contribute to its mission in the areas of science and engineering, information technology, contracts, procurement, finance, administration, project and program management, and customer support.
-We are strongly committed to hiring our nation’s veterans and has been ranked among the top employers of choice for veterans.
+We are strongly committed to hiring our nation’s veterans.

 For consideration, you must meet the following criteria:

 - If you served on active duty in the United States military and were separated under honorable conditions, you may be eligible for veteran's preference.
 To receive preference if your service began after October 15, 1976, you must have a Campaign Badge, Expeditionary Medal, or a service-connected disability.
-For further details about Federal employment and veteran’s preferences, view OPM’s veteran program offices website.
+For further details about Federal employment and veteran’s preferences, view OPM’s Feds Hire Vets FAQs.